-- 75% of people required eight different medications, with 30% requiring 13 or more. - 72% of long-term care residents have moderate to severe cognitive impairment. - 91% of seniors would prefer to stay at home if they were on a waitlist for a long-term care facility, and additional supports could be provided to keep them at home or living with a family member. - 84.6% of respondents in households who received home care stated that the services were very helpful in allowing them to stay at home.
+- 75% of people required eight different medications, with 30% requiring 13 or more. - 76% of people had mild to severe cognitive issues, an increase of 25% since 2011. - 91% of seniors would prefer to stay at home if they were on a waitlist for a long-term care facility, and additional supports could be provided to keep them at home or living with a family member. - 84.6% of respondents in households who received home care stated that the services were very helpful in allowing them to stay at home.